Laying the Groundwork for Revival among the Maasai in Africa

-Sure, it’s easy to spout off some cute Christian quip about faith, the will of God, or some other canned response that your Sunday School teacher has taught you, but reality is much harsher.
-This is not an issue about theory; it is the reality of dire need.
+Sure, it’s easy to spout off some cute Christian quip about faith, the will of God, or some other canned response that your n his is not an issue about theory; it is the reality of dire need.
 When you pray over someone who is sick and is desperate to get healed, but nothing happens, it stretches the strings of your heart and the limits of your faith.

 I will never forget praying my guts out over a baby that had Malaria, trying as hard as I could to reach the Throne of God, and then hearing that she died that very afternoon on the way to the hospital.
 You never forget things like that.

 It seems when I try too hard, the miracles stop flowing.
 Not that they’re just running off my fingertips when I am not trying, but it just seems that God has his own agenda, and it doesn’t seem to coincide with mine.
 Anyway, this trip was focused on the message, not the miracles.
 Only one of the services had anything supernatural take place, and that was the one service that I was not able to bring a message.
 But what a prayer line we had!
 Go figure.

 Each mission trip that I take has a completely different message and theme, and you just never know what is going to come pouring out of you.
 But that’s when you know that God is actively working through you to reach the hearts and souls of His Church.
 The transformation of the Church that is needed can only come through the Word of God delivered under the power of the anointing.